MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/run-nodejs-virtual-machine.md

       --query instrumentationKey --output table
     ```

-1. Copy the **Result** from the output, you will need that value as your `instrumentationKey` later.
+1. Copy the **Result** from the output, you'll need that value as your `instrumentationKey` later.

-1. Leave the terminal open, you will use it in the next step.
+1. Leave the terminal open, you'll use it in the next step.

 ## 2. Create Linux virtual machine using Azure CLI